This article has been updated from its original text.

 With a mix of sweet, spicy, salty, and nutritious, we’ve compiled our favorite camping food recipes (and a little bit of advice) to make your next outdoor menu the best it can be.
+This includes both make ahead meals for camping and healthy camping food ideas.
 The following tips will help lighten your load and keep you coming back for seconds.

 Get to love granola.